Hotel (Koda Kumi song)

-Hotel (stylized as HOTEL) is the fifty-seventh single by Japanese artist Kumi Koda.
+Hotel (stylized as HOTEL) is the fifty-seventh single by Japanese artist Koda Kumi.
 It was her first single release since 2013's "Dreaming Now!."
 It debuted at #5, but took the weekly position of #7 on Oricon and remained on the charts for four weeks.
 The a-side's music video was heavily inspired by Koda Kumi's time in Dubai.

 The single contained two a-sides and one b-side.
 The a-sides were the title track and the song "Money In My Bag."
 The latter's music video was only released on the "fan club" edition of the single.
 The b-side was the pop/R&B track "Turn Around."

 Background information

-Hotel is Japanese singer/songwriter Kumi Koda's fifty-seventh single under the Avex sub-label Rhythm Zone.
+Hotel is Japanese singer/songwriter Koda Kumi's fifty-seventh single under the Avex sub-label Rhythm Zone.
 The single debuted at #5 on the daily Oricon Singles Chart, but dropped in rank to take the number seven slot for the week.
 Despite not being a limited release, the single only charted for four weeks.
 The single became her first release in nearly a year, with the prior being "Dreaming Now!" in 2013.

 "Hotel" carried three tracks, with two of the songs carrying corresponding music videos.
 The title track is mid-tempo dance track containing elements of synth-pop, R&B, reggae and hip hop music.
 The music video for the song was heavily inspired by Koda Kumi's time spent in Dubai, with the hotel in the video resembling the architecture and structures of the city.
 The coupling track "Money In My Bag" is a mostly hip-hop track, which Kumi had described as "not usually a category for "Koda Kumi," but how she "wanted to try a new style."
 The single's only b-side, "Turn Around," was a slower R&B/pop number with Kumi singing about the scent and experiences of summer.